-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 40, number 01 (2017).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 40, number 01 (2017).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 While I was growing up in the 1960s, my father was a gambling womanizer, my mother was an astrologer into all things occult, I was a shoplifting rebellious punk, and together we attended the United Methodist Church.1 If asked, all of us would have self-identified as Christians.
 We weren’t Buddhists, after all!
 Our pastor, like many pastors especially of mainline Protestant denominations, didn’t have a real relationship with Jesus and taught that if you lived a basically good life, then you would be saved.
 In grade school, I’d watch our pastor spout spiritual stories, read poetry, and sometimes weep over who knows what.
 He was clear about one thing: being born again was “old fashioned.”
 Listening to him, I’d muse that I would rather be a garbage collector than a pastor.